AP III, Sec. 5 Workplace regulations

 (5) Part-time employees must work 80 hours or less within a calendar month and cannot exceed this amount except under extraordinary circumstances and only with prior written approval from the AOC Director or designee, or the HR Director.
 An employee in a part-time position will not be approved to work more than 99.5 hours in a calendar month.

 SECTION 5.03 Compensatory Leave

-(1) The appointing authority must comply with the compensatory leave provisions of the Fair Labor Standards Act (FLSA), 29 U.S.C. § 201 et seq., and the Kentucky Wages and Hours law, KRS Chapter 337.
+(1) The appointing authority must comply with the compensatory leave provisions of the Fair Labor Standards Act (FLSA), 29 U.S.C. § 201 et seq., and the Kentucky Wages and Hours Law, KRS Chapter 337.
 An employee who works more than 37.5 hours per week must receive compensatory leave subject to the provisions of the FLSA, the Kentucky Revised Statutes and these Policies.
-No employee may work hours in excess of the prescribed hours of duty unless authorized by the appointing authority.
+Employees may not work any hours in excess of the prescribed hours of duty unless authorized by the appointing authority.

 SECTION 5.04 Payroll

 (5) An employee who has received an overpayment affecting his or her W-2 earnings, taxes, retirement contributions, and other deductions must return the overpayment immediately to the AOC upon request.
 Adjustments to earnings, taxes, and other funds, including those requiring a corrected W-2, will not be made until full payment has been received.

 (1) Each full-time, part-time, and temporary employee must complete and submit a timesheet within the scheduled deadline provided by the AOC HR Department.
 These deadlines will be scheduled in accordance with payroll pay periods.
 An employee's failure to submit a timesheet within the required period may result in future withholding of wages until hours worked can be verified and, therefore, earned.